AsadBinImtiaz/CS513_Data_Cleaning_Final/README.md

 Each of the above 6 tasks has a subdirectory in the Tasks/ directory.
 The project is set up in a directory structure where each of the above 6 tasks has their Data/ directories, under the Tasks/<Task_Name>/ directory in the project root directory.
 The First task, takes the data from the Raw Data directory in the root project folder (<Root>/Data/) and stores processed data in its local directory (<Root>/Tasks/<Task_Name>/Data/).
 Each subsequent task takes the data from the preceding task’s Data directory and stores it in its own Data directory after processing.

+## The Dataset

+NYPL Labs, "What's on the menu Dataset," 16 June 2020.
+Available at: http://menus.nypl.org/data.